 Author Jordan Ifueko says, "I loved creating worlds so much, it was a way for me to process things in different situations that were larger than life."
 In what areas of your life have you imagined different scenarios?
 Has this helped you have perspective on your own life story?
 Discuss.

-Psychologist Dr. Marjorie Taylor says that children who had imaginary worlds, when tested, tended to score higher on tasks that involved creativity.
+Psychologist Dr. Marjorie Taylor says that children who had imaginary worlds, when tested, tended to score higher on tasks that involved creativity and empathy.
 Do you think that using your imagination can help you create solutions to life's problems?

 The illusion of independent agency happens when a character feels to have a mind of their own.
 Some people call it a state of "flow."
 Have you ever experienced this while creating something?